idi-ops-archive/ansible-couchdb/README.md

 The period within which database compaction is allowed.
 The value for these parameters must obey the format:

 HH:MM - HH:MM (HH in [0..23], MM in [0..59])

+couchdb_test_http_status_code: '200'

+The status code expected from making a request to CouchDB.

+couchdb_test_string: 'Welcome'

+A string to search for in the response body returned by the test request.
+This, along with ``couchdb_test_http_status_code``, are only used by the ``test`` target and playbook.